yonyou-tsdb/tsfile-mt/README.md

 - [Contributors](#Contributors)
 # Introduction
 tsfile-mt is a TsFile management tool.
 Currently, we support bit granularity parsing of TsFile and provide visual display.
-This tool can Clearly display information of each part of TsFile, details are as follows:
+1. ChunkGroup and Index display: This tool can Clearly display information of each part of TsFile, details are as follows:
    1. The versionNumber.
    2. The data layer: contains details of each level and statistic information.

       i.
 ChunkGroup

       ii.
 Chunk

       iii.
 Page

       iv.
 Point
    3. The index layer: displayed in a B+ tree like structure then you can easily view the overall structure of the secondary index(entity and measurement granularity).

-In addition to displaying data, we also provide the function of querying TimeSeries by keyword.
+2. Timeseries and measurement search: In addition to displaying data, we also provide the function of querying TimeSeries by keyword.
 There is a linkage between the index layer and the data layer, it can quickly locate the desired TimeSeries with details.

+3. The encoding and compression type of a timeseries analysis: tsfile-mt provide the analysis of the current timeseries encoding and compression.
+In addition, tsfile-mt also provide the analysis of the combination of various encoding and compression types of the timeseries.

 # Quick Start
 ## Prerequisites
 To use Tool-offline-for-IoTDB, you need to have: